 One of the most powerful grouping cues is harmonicity.
-Listeners are able to identify both constituents of a pair of simultaneous isolated vowels more accurately when they are on different fundamental frequencies (F0s) rather than on the same F0 (e.g., [2]).
-Such findings have been used as the justification for across-frequency grouping in many computational models of auditory perception [3].
-However, listener performance in such a task may not be due to across-frequency grouping but rather the exploitation of other signal properties [4].
+Listeners are able to identify both constituents of a pair of simultaneous vowels more accurately when they are on different fundamental frequencies (F0s) rather than on the same F0 (e.g., [2]).
+On the basis of such studies, it has been proposed that a F0-guided segregation strategy is used to separate, and subsequently identify, simultaneous sounds.
+A number of computational models of auditory perception exploited this approach (e.g., [3]).
+For example, it is common to perform bandpass filtering at a number of centre frequencies (to simulate cochlear filtering) followed by periodicity analysis of each channel.
+Periodicity estimates are merged across frequency to generate an overall estimate of the dominant pitch.
+Two distinct groups of channels are then created using the dominant pitch estimate: one set consists of all the channels which exhibit a peak at the pitch period and the other set contains the remaining channels.

+However, listener performance in such a task may not be due to across-frequency grouping but rather the exploitation of other signal properties such as spectral modulation [4].
 Indeed, it has also been shown that although listeners' recognition performance for concurrent speech improves with increasing F0, they only take advantage of across-frequency grouping for separations greater than 5 semitones [5].

 There is also mounting evidence that across-frequency grouping does not occur for interaural time difference (ITD) either.
 ITD is an important cue used by the human auditory system to determine the direction of a sound source [6].
 For sound originating from the same location, its constituent energies at different frequencies will share approximately the same ITD.
 Thus, across-frequency grouping by ITD has been employed by a number of computational models of voice separation (e.g., [7]).
-However, recent studies have drawn this theory into question; findings by Edmonds and Culling [8] suggest that the auditory system exploits differences in ITD independently within each frequency channel.
+However, recent studies have drawn this theory into question; Edmonds and Culling [8] studied this using target and interferer pairings each of which had been low- and high-pass filtered.
+Even when the low-pass portion of the target and the high-pass portion of the interferer were placed at the same ITD and the remaining portions placed at a different ITD, listeners performed as well as when both target portions were presented at a consistent ITD.
+When both target and interferer are placed at the same ITD, performance was significantly reduced.
+This suggests that the auditory system exploits differences in ITD independently within each frequency channel.